How It Works

 Instrumentation

-On the first run, the engine automatically instruments the pipeline script with TTFB (time to first batch) and per-step timing.
-The pipeline source is sent to the coding agent with instructions to add lightweight logging that records when each training step starts and ends.
+On the first run, the engine automatically instruments the pipeline script with TTFB (time to first batch), per-step timing, and GC alignment (gc.disable() + periodic gc.collect()).
+The pipeline source is sent to the coding agent with instructions to add lightweight logging and GC management.

 The instrumented code is committed to source control (Sapling or Git), creating a clean baseline for subsequent experiments to branch from.